 The benefits of implementing a retail software package without modifying a strand of code are evident.
 The overall cost of ownership is far less than the incremental/ongoing costs involved in coding, testing, documenting and training users on a modified version of the vendor package.
 In addition, implementing a vendor’s software package without modification eliminates the risk of losing vendor product support – specifically bug fixes/patches and new functionality releases.

 Software vendors typically release new versions of their software for a couple reasons:

 - To apply major bug fixes/patches found by their customers

 - To address technological changes including data base platform upgrades and performance needs

-- To apply constantly changing business requirements and functional gaps identified through the “best practices” approach – the best R&D is the client
+- To apply constantly changing business requirements and functional gaps identified through the best practices approach

 The number one fear that any IT department who has modified a software vendor’s base code is, “How do we handle patches for bug fixes and version releases for enhanced functionality?”
 This fear alone usually is enough to end any thoughts of going down the modification road.

 The greatest challenge a retailer faces when implementing an “out-of-the-box” solution is change management.
 The expectation is that the business has to be rebuilt around the functional limitations of the software package.